FelixAhrens/BBQ-Controller-Esp32-Blynk/README.md

 4. Assemble Case & PCB

-5. Controller (NodeMCU)
+5. Controller

     a) Adjust code to own values (todo tags in code)

-    b) Upload program to controller
+    b) Upload code to controller

 6. Temperature sensors

     a) Test temperature probes

-    #### If it shows the correct values skip b,c & d
+    #### Only necessary if the correct values are not displayed (probably because the values depend on the exact input voltage):

     b) Create a measurement series